websanco/liferay-learn/docs/dxp/7.x/en/system-administration/file-storage/other-file-store-types/ibm-cloud-object-storage.md

 # IBM Cloud Object Storage

-IBM’s [Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) is a cloud-based storage solution that DXP’s IBM Cloud Object Storage Store uses to seamlessly store files to the cloud.
-It's implemented using the S3 compatibility layer so that it uses the same configuration as the AWS S3 store.
-Once you have an IBM Cloud Object Storage account and have created a bucket, you're ready to configure your instance's *S3 Store*.
+Liferay DXP implements IBM’s [Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) store with the S3 compatibility layer so that it uses the same configuration as the AWS S3 store.
+Once you've set up your IBM account and have created a bucket, you're ready to configure your instance's S3 Store.

 ## Configuring the Store